Serving Those In Need

 Kairos Prison Ministry

 Lend An Ear's mission is to make the gift of hearing available to all low income people, beginning with seniors and expanding to everone who qualifies as low income.
 They provide free examinations, recasting and fitting refurbished hearing aids to many seniors.
-If you have an old pair of hearing aids that you would like to donate, contact Bruce Jones.
+If you have an old pair of hearing aids that you would like to donate, have questions or would like more information, please contact Bruce Jones.

 Mercy Support Services